ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 To summarize, surgical treatment options include the following:

-Removal of cancer in the breast: Lumpectomy or partial mastectomy almost always followed by radiation therapy or mastectomy, with or without immediate reconstruction
+Removal of cancer in the breast: Lumpectomy or partial mastectomy, generally followed by radiation therapy if the cancer is invasive.
+Radiation therapy may or may not be used if it is DCIS.
+A mastectomy may also be recommended, with or without immediate reconstruction.

 Women with a very high risk of developing a new cancer in the other breast may consider a bilateral mastectomy, meaning both breasts are removed.
 This includes women with BRCA1 or BRCA2 gene mutations and women with cancer in both breasts.
-Having a healthy breast removed in a bilateral mastectomy neither prevents cancer recurrence nor improves a woman’s survival.
-In addition, it may be linked with a greater risk of complications.
+For women not at very high risk of developing a new cancer in the future, having a healthy breast removed in a bilateral mastectomy neither prevents cancer recurrence nor improves a woman’s survival.
+Although the risk of getting a new cancer in that breast will be lowered, more extensive surgery may be linked with a greater risk of complications.

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
-When radiation treatment is given using a probe in the operating room, it is called intra-operative radiation.
-When radiation is given by placing radioactive sources into the tumor, it is called brachytherapy.
-Although the research results are encouraging, intra-operative radiation and brachytherapy are not widely used, and treatment is typically reserved for a small cancer with no evidence that it has spread to the lymph nodes.
+When radiation treatment is given using a probe in the operating room, it is called intra-operative radiation therapy.
+When radiation therapy is given by placing radioactive sources into the tumor, it is called brachytherapy.
+Although the research results are encouraging, intra-operative radiation therapy and brachytherapy are not widely used.
+Where available, they may be options for patient with a small tumor that has not spread to the lymph nodes.
 Learn more about the basics of radiation therapy.

-A radiation therapy regimen (schedule; see below) usually consists of a specific number of treatments given over a set period of time.
-Most commonly, radiation therapy is given after a lumpectomy, and following adjuvant chemotherapy if recommended.
-Radiation therapy is usually given daily for a set number of weeks to get rid of any remaining cancer cells near the tumor site or elsewhere in the breast.
-This helps lower the risk of recurrence in the breast.
+A radiation therapy regimen, or schedule (see below), usually consists of a specific number of treatments given over a set period of time.
+Radiation therapy often helps lower the risk of recurrence in the breast.
 In fact, with modern surgery and radiation therapy, recurrence rates in the breast are now less than 5% in the 10 years after treatment, and survival is the same with lumpectomy or mastectomy.
+If there is cancer in the lymph nodes under the arm, radiation therapy may also be given to the same side of the neck or underarm near the breast or chest wall.

 Neoadjuvant radiation therapy is radiation therapy given before surgery to shrink a large tumor, which makes it easier to remove.
-This approach is quite uncommon and is only considered when a tumor cannot be removed by surgery.
+This approach is uncommon and is only considered when a tumor cannot be removed with surgery.

 Many types of radiation therapy may be available to you with different schedules (see below).
 Talk with your doctor about the advantages and disadvantages of each option.